Tscherim Soobzokov: Biography

-Tscherim Soobzokov was born August 24, 1924, in Takhtamukay, Krasnodar Krai,Russian Soviet Federative Socialist Republic.
+Tscherim Soobzokov was born August 24, 1924, in Takhtamukay, Russian Soviet Federative Socialist Republic.
 In some documents, Soobzokov listed his year of birth as either 1918 or 1921, although these were most likely lies.

 In 1940, Soobzokov was arrested and deported to a prison camp in the Lithuanian SSR, after its annexation by the Soviet Union, for either hooliganism (Soobzokov claimed it had been for "throwing a rock at a judge") or embezzling farm tax funds.
 In 1941, after his release, Soobzokov returned back home to Takhtamukay in the Caucasus, and Nazi Germany invaded the Soviet Union soon afterwards.

-The Germans occupied the Caucausus in the summer of 1942.
+The Germans occupied the Caucasus in mid-1942.

 In August 1942, during the German occupation of the Caucasus, Tscherim Soobzokov was recruited by an SS or SD officer as chief of Nazi police in Takhtamukay.
-In 1943-1944 Soobzokov served as a military recruiter for the Nazis, and in early 1945, he was promoted to the rank of Obersturmführer in the Waffen SS.
+In 1943–1944 Soobzokov served as a military recruiter for the Nazis, and in early 1945, he was promoted to the rank of Obersturmführer in the Waffen-SS.

 After the end of the war, Soobzokov went into hiding in Italy; assured that the Vatican protected Nazi fugitives, Soobzokov remained there until 1947, when, with the aid of the Italian Red Cross and donations from Jordan, a group of 67 Circassian Nazi fugitives made their way to Jordan.
 One of the Circassians who had journeyed on the same ship from Italy to Jordan later accused Soobzokov of trying to defraud the other passengers and stealing silverware from the ship's dining room.

 In 1950, Soobzokov was first approached for employment by the CIA.
 Soobzokov was admitted into the United States in 1955.
 Soobzokov settled in Paterson, New Jersey and became a naturalized US citizen in 1961.
 Official accusations against Soobzokov started in 1969, when a fellow immigrant named Mahamet Perchich, who had known Soobzokov in Jordan, wrote a letter to the Immigration and Naturalization Service, claiming Soobzokov had bragged about murdering Jews during the war.
 In 1972, the Social Security Administration began investigating Soobzokov based on reports of his participation in a Social Security fraud scheme.
 Despite the investigation and accusations against him in Paterson's tight-knit Circassian community, Soobzokov rose through the local political ranks, becoming a Democratic party apparatchik, serving as vice chairman of the Paterson Zoning Board, and eventually being appointed Chief Purchasing Inspector of Passaic County, New Jersey.